paulhectork/combreq/README.md

-# COMBREQ
+# FUSER

-`combreq` is a small CLI to combine multiple python requirements files into a single one, detecting dependendy conflicts along the way.
+`fuser` (for `FUSE-Requirements`) is a small CLI to fuse multiple python requirements files into a single one, detecting dependendy conflicts along the way.

-path to input/output requirements are read from the command line, requirements are combined and validated and an output file is written. if no `-o` `--output` is provided, output is written to stdout.
+path to input/output requirements are read from the command line, requirements are fused and validated and an output file is written. if no `-o` `--output` is provided, output is written to stdout.

 ## INSTALL